 When a good friend got married in her hometown of Santiago, Chile, I found myself faced with the opportunity to travel somewhere I had never thought about going before.
 My then-boyfriend (now husband) and I excitedly mapped out our path across the beautifully diverse South American country.
 We would leave mid-February (spending one of our less romantic Valentine’s Days on an airplane from New York to Santiago) during the southern hemisphere’s summer season.

 Following the wedding, we spent a few days exploring Santiago, then voyaged north to the Mars-like landscape of San Pedro de Atacama before venturing about as far south as we possibly could to Patagonia.
-As hiking enthusiasts wishing to experience a truly natural place while leaving a minimal footprint, we spent the bulk of our Chilean adventure at EcoCamp in Parque Nacional Torres del Paine (Torres del Paine National Park).
+As hiking enthusiasts, who might be prepared with items like Campers Pantry meals, wishing to experience a truly natural place while leaving a minimal footprint, we spent the bulk of our Chilean adventure at EcoCamp in Parque Nacional Torres del Paine (Torres del Paine National Park).

 Torres del Paine lies at the southern tip of the Andes in the Magellanes and Chilean Antarctica Region of Chile.
 In order to reach the park, visitors must fly to either Punta Arenas or Puerto Natales.
 We decided on Punta Arenas, a relaxed city where opportunities to see penguins abound and you can taste some pretty great Antarctic ceviche.
 Friendly guides from EcoCamp met us (along with others en route to the hotel) in Punta Arenas and drive us all the five hours to the park.